Pedram-Rajaei/SSN-DNN-JAX/README.md

 ### 3. Sequential Monte Carlo (SMC) Updates

 SMC employs particle filtering for estimating latent states.
 Systematic resampling is implemented using Blackjax.
+If y > α, a Kalman filter-based update is applied, leveraging observed data for state estimation.
+However, if y < α, this indicates the presence of missing data points in the dataset.
+In such cases, continuing with the Kalman filter update is not appropriate.
+Instead, a standard Gaussian proposal is used to propagate the particles, ensuring robustness in the presence of incomplete observations.
+Keep in mind that the value of α is decided by the user.
+So we have:
 - If `y > α`, a Kalman filter-based update is applied.
 - Otherwise, a standard Gaussian proposal is used.